nati-tewolde/financial-tracker/README.md

-# Project Title
+# Financial Tracker: Accounting Ledger Application

-## Description of the Project
+## Description

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Financial Tracker is a Java-based command-line application that assists users in tracking their financial transactions for personal & business use.
+It supports adding new transactions, displaying them in ledgers, and filtering through multiple types of financial reports.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want my transactions to be saved & displayed accurately, so that I can view my deposits and payments later.
+- As a user, I want my saved transactions to load as I start the application, so that I can view my current/previous payments & deposits.
+- As a user, I want to record a new deposit, so that my transaction ledger reflects the money I've received.
+- As a user, I want to record a new (debit) payment, so that my transaction ledger includes the money I've spent.
+- As a user, I want to view all my transactions in one place, so that I can review my complete financial history.
+- As a user, I want to exclusively view my deposits, so that I can review all the money I've received.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to view only my payments, so that I can track all the money I've spent.
+- As a user, I want to view transactions within a specific date range, so that I can review my financial activity during that period.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view all transactions based on a specific vendor, so that I can track my spending/income in relation to that vendor.
+- As a user, I want to search for transactions using a combination of filters, so that I can easily find specific transactions without browsing through my entire ledger.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Instructions on how to set up and run the project using IntelliJ IDEA:

 ### Prerequisites